OctopusDeploy/blog/blog/2025-06/genai-project-gen/index.md

 Generating the instructions involved:

 * Having an LLM generate multiple sample prompts that we might expect end users to write themselves.
-* Running the generated prompts and observing the generated Terraform configuration.
+* Running the generated prompts and observing the resulting Terraform configuration.
 * Finding cases where the LLM generated invalid output and refining the prompt instructions to avoid these cases.

 This is the prompt we used to generate sample prompts: